Gulshanmathur/Newsomnia/README.md

-Check out this link to open into the browser: newsomnia.vercel.app
+Check out this link to open the browser: https://newsomnia.vercel.app/

 # React + Vite